Pocahontas County Libraries

 The libraries are cornerstones of civic engagement.
 They receive thousands of hours of volunteer service and substantial and steady local contributions.
 Last year local funding provided 73 percent of operating expenses versus 27 percent state and federal dollars, a high ratio for small, rural library systems.

 The library has worked hard to expand its physical as well as its intellectual resources.
-With support from local groups, the system built two new buildings and extensively renovated two existing buildings during the last ten years.
+With support from local groups, the system has built three new buildings and renovated two existing buildings during the last ten years.

 Pocahontas County Libraries Mission